whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Allergy shots have a proven track record as an effective form of long-term treatment.

 Some people will develop complete immunity to cat allergies.
-Others may find no relief at all.
+However others may find no relief at all.

 Will they work for you?